open menu

 default

 It is highly recommended to ensure that PaRes does not contain any new line characters, such as ASCII character 10 (New Line) or 13 (Carriage Return).
-Some acquirers may send strings with new lines; this can cause truncation in javascript strings and, as a result, Axerve Ecommerce Solutions may not accept the request.
+Some acquirers may send strings with new lines; this can cause truncation in javascript strings and, as a result, Fabrick Payment Orchestra may not accept the request.

 The response towards the merchant